 However, I tend to hold myself back when I’m in the presence of my friends or people I know, because I get paranoid about what they might be thinking.
 Are they secretly laughing at my sudden change of personality?
 Are they going to make fun of me and keep bringing it up in the future if I make a fool of myself now?

 Just imagine — if a colleague of yours, who is known to be a serious, quiet, and maybe slightly brooding person, suddenly gets up and dance in front everybody at the company dinner, it would be quite a shock for everyone, wouldn’t it?
-You’d probably wonder if he’s okay, or if he’s on something.
+You’d probably wonder if he’s okay.
 In any case, it would be a hot topic in the office for the next few weeks.

 Getting Your "Me" Time

 As an introvert, after a full day of socializing and external stimulation, it’s only natural to want to retreat into your shell.
 And there’s absolutely nothing wrong with that.
 The key is to keep a balance between interacting with people and spending time by yourself.

 Listen to yourself – Remember that it’s in your nature to need some time alone to recharge.
 You were born with it.
 So don’t feel bad if you simply can’t get yourself in the mood to go out and do touristy stuff.
 Listen to yourself.
 If you can’t stand staying in hostels anymore, move to a private room for a day or two.
 If you feel like staying in bed or chilling in your favorite hiding spot for the whole day, go ahead and do it.
 You don’t have to pack your days with activities all the time.
 Travel is as much about treating yourself as it is about trying new things.